Formal category theory in augmented virtual double categories: Totality

 The third identity above follows from the claim that $\cocart_{\yon_*} \hc \cart_{\cur f_*} = \cart'$, where the subscripts in the left"/hand side denote the companions defined by the cocartesian and cartesian cells.
 Indeed notice that the two sides of the latter identity coincide after composing them with the cartesian cell corresponding to $\cocart_{\yon_*}$, by the vertical companion identity for $\yon_*$ and the definition of $\cart'$.
 The claim then follows from the uniqueness of factorisations through cartesian cells.
 The other identities above follow from the horizontal companion identity for $\yon_*$, the definition of $\iota$, that of $\eps$, and the vertical companion identity for $f_*$.
 This completes the proof. \end{proof}

-\begin{example} In an augmented virtual equipment $\K$ (\augdefref{4.10}) consider chosen a weak Yoneda embedding $\map{\yon_A}A{\ps A}$ that admits nullary restrictions (\defref{yoneda embedding}), one for each unital object $A$, thus inducing a Yoneda structure on $V(\K)$ as in \exref{yoneda structure from weak yoneda embeddings}, whose admissible morphisms are those morphisms admitting companions.
-It follows from (a) $\Leftrightarrow$ (d) above that an admissible morphism $\map fMN$, with $M$ admissible, is total in the sense of Section~6 of \cite{Street-Walters78} if and only if it is weakly total in our sense such that the left adjoint $\map z{\ps M}N$ of (d) above admits a companion. \end{example} Applying the previous theorem to an identity morphism gives the following corollary.
-Specialising (a) $\Leftrightarrow$ (b) below to a $\V$"/category $M$ in the augmented virtual equipment $\enProf{(\V, \V')}$ (\augexref{2.7}) recovers Theorem~5.2 of \cite{Kelly86}, while (a)~$\Leftrightarrow$~(c) is similar to its Theorem~5.3. \begin{corollary} Among the following conditions for a (weak) Yoneda embedding $\map\yon M{\ps M}$ the implication \textup{(b)} $\Rightarrow$ \textup{(a)} holds.
-If the companion $\yon_*$ (\defref{yoneda embedding}) and the horizontal unit $I_M$ exist then all conditions are equivalent.
+\begin{example} In an augmented virtual equipment $\K$ (\defref{augmented virtual equipment}) consider chosen weak Yoneda embeddings $\map{\yon_A}A{\ps A}$ that admit nullary restrictions (\defref{yoneda embedding}), one for each unital object $A$.
+By \exref{yoneda structure from weak yoneda embeddings} they induce a Yoneda structure on $V(\K)$ whose admissible morphisms are those morphisms admitting companions.
+Fixing a unital object $M$ notice that $\cur{(\id_M)_*} \iso \cur{I_M} \iso \yon_M$ by \propref{equivalence from yoneda embedding} and \lemref{full and faithful yoneda embedding}.
+Together with (a) $\Leftrightarrow$ (d) above it follows that $M$ is total in the sense of Section~6 of \cite{Street-Walters78}, that is $\yon_M$ admits a left adjoint, if and only if $M$ is weakly total in our sense of \defref{totality}.

+Similarly an admissible morphism $\map fMN$, with $M$ unital, is total in the sense of \cite{Street-Walters78} if and only if it is weakly total in our sense such that the left adjoint $\map z{\ps M}N$ of (d) above admits a companion. \end{example} Applying the previous theorem to an identity morphism gives the following corollary.
+Specialising (a) $\Leftrightarrow$ (b) below to a $\V$"/category $M$ in the augmented virtual equipment $\enProf{(\V, \V')}$ (\augexref{2.7}) recovers Theorem~5.2 of \cite{Kelly86}, while (a)~$\Leftrightarrow$~(c) is similar to its Theorem~5.3. \begin{corollary} Consider the following conditions for a (weak) Yoneda embedding \mbox{$\map\yon M{\ps M}$} (\defref{yoneda embedding}).
+The implication \textup{(b)} $\Rightarrow$ \textup{(a)} holds.
+If the companion $\yon_*$ and the horizontal unit $I_M$ exist then all conditions are equivalent.
 In either case the counit $\cell\eps{z \of \yon}{\id_M}$ of the adjunction of condition \textup{(b)} is invertible. \begin{enumerate}[label=\textup{(\alph*)}] \item $M$ is (weakly) total; \item $\yon$ admits a left adjoint $\map z{\ps M}M$; \item if a pointwise (weakly) left $\id_M$"/exact (\defref{left exact}) of the form below exists then so does the pointwise (weak) left Kan extension of $d$ along $J$ (\defref{pointwise left Kan extension}). \end{enumerate}